zabbix/zabbix/templates/app/kubernetes_http/kubernetes_nodes_http/README.md

 - <https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/>
 - <https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/>

-**Note**, the discovered nodes will be created as separate hosts in Zabbix with the Linux template automatically assigned to them.
+**Note:** The discovered nodes will be created as separate hosts in Zabbix with the Linux template automatically assigned to them.